Studio uses NuGet feeds to install activity packages. These feeds can be handled in two ways in Studio:

 - Click on the Install button.
 Alternatively, click on the icon next to the package name to mark it with the icon, making it ready for installation.

-- The License Acceptance window is prompted if the activity package requires you to read and accept the licensing terms.
+- The License Acceptance window displays licensing terms for each third-party package you wish to install.
 Click on View License to read licensing terms.

-- Click I Accept to agree with the license terms and install the package.
+- Click I Accept to agree with the license terms and install the packages.

 - Click I Decline to cancel the installation and return to the Manage Packages window.